ChristopherWMartin/ChristopherWMartin/README.md

 ### Add markdown files

-Move markdown posts to the `content` directory.
-The first line of each post should be a timestamp in the format `%Y-%m-%d` (for example: "2020-12-01").
+Move markdown files to the `content` directory.
+If the first line of your file is a timestamp in the format `%Y-%m-%d` (for example: "2020-12-01") it will be treated as that post's publish date.
+Otherwise timestamps will be generated from the file's last modification date.
 Posts titles will be automatically parsed from file's first `h1` tag.

 Here is an example post:
 ```markdown